 Among the books she has written on Islam include The Caged Virgin: An Emancipation Proclamation for Women and Islam, Infidel, Nomad: From Islam to America: A Personal Journey Through the Clash of Civilisations and Heretic: Why Islam Needs a Reformation Now

-Sadly she has been targeted by extremist Muslims for many years, and in fact has to walk around with body guards.
+Sadly she has been targeted by extremist Muslims for many years, and in fact has to walk around with body guards almost everywhere she goes.
 Worse still many people on the left and the mainstream media have tried to deride Ali as a racist and trouble maker.

 Still she has always remained a strong critic of Islam and continues to this day to be a true champion for women’s rights and free speech.